Ewoks: The Battle for Endor: Creation and crew

-The film, shot in the middle of 1985 in Marin County, California, was directed by Jim and Ken Wheat, executive produced by Lucas, and written by the Wheat brothers, based on a story written by Lucas.
+The film, shot in the middle of 1985 in Marin County, California, was directed by Ken and Jim Wheat, executive produced by Lucas, and written by the Wheat brothers, based on a story written by Lucas.
 Co-director Ken Wheat explained the production and inspiration of the film:

-Lucas’ involvement during production was primarily in the design and editing stages, according to Wheat.
+Lucas' involvement during production was primarily in the design and editing stages, according to Wheat.
 The film's working title was Ewoks II.

+Wilford Brimley did not get along with the Wheats, so his scenes were directed by Johnston.

 Effects

 Both Ewok films were some of the last intensive stop-motion animation work Industrial Light & Magic produced, as in the early 1980s, the technique was being replaced by go motion animation, a more advanced form with motorized articulated puppets that moved while the camera shutter was open, capturing motion blur in the otherwise static puppet, eliminating the harsh staccato movement often associated with stop motion.
 However, the budgets of the Ewok films were such that go motion was simply too expensive for the projects, so stop motion was used to realize creatures such as the condor dragon, the blurrgs, and the boar-wolves.

 The Ewok movies proved an opportunity for Industrial Light & Magic to hone a new technique in photographing matte paintings, called latent image matte painting.
 In this technique, during live action photography a section of the camera's lens is blocked off, remaining unexposed, and a painting is crafted to occupy that space.
 The film would then be rewound, the blocked areas reversed, and the painting photographed.
 Since the painting now existed on the original film, there would be no generational quality loss.